-I'm going to stop sharing this screen and then I'm going to pull this out and then we're going to go through this article because there are some good solid points in here.
-Number one and number two, I'm going to take this video once I'm done and I'm going to put it right at the top here and put it right at the top of this blog post, update the blog post, and then it's going to rank about four or five pages higher in Google because that is how content optimization works.
+We’re going to go through this article because there are some good solid points in here.
+Number one and number two, I’m going to take this video once I’m done and I’m going to put it right at the top here and put it right at the top of this blog post, update the blog post, and then it’s going to rank about four or five pages higher in Google because that is how content optimization works.

-There was this one blog post they got better search traffic than anything else that we had.
+There was this one blog post that got better search traffic than anything else that we had.
 It was this blog post about creating slogans, how to make a slogan, how to create a slogan for your business.
 We were getting to like 2,500 visitors a day to this blog post.
-I was like, "Well, if people are coming to the website to learn more about slogans, then it must be that I need to create a product for slogans."
+I was like, “Well, if people are coming to the website to learn more about slogans, then it must be that I need to create a product for slogans.”

 Wouldn’t you know, people were coming to the blog post, they didn’t want to buy a product about a slogan.
 This is one of those things like yesterday in the accelerated training, I talked about problems and solutions.
 People didn’t have a problem creating solutions, they just wanted inspiration.
 Same thing, same reason why you go to Pinterest.
 You don’t necessarily want to buy plans to put together a coffee table, but you want to be inspired by having plans or seeing coffee table designs so that you know how to put one together yourself.
 That’s the purpose of… It’s not the purpose of Pinterest, but you get it.